Are you sick and tired of fleas? Well, you’re not alone. Thousands of US homes struggle with infestations from these external parasites.

 Dish Soap: We don’t recommend using this on your pet.
 It’ll only kill some of the adult fleas but not the eggs, larvae, or pupae.

-Fogger: Precor is a brilliant flea fogger that kills eggs.
+Fogger: Precor on Amazon is a brilliant flea fogger that kills eggs.
 It lasts up to eight months and can control infestations in large areas around the house.

 Yard Spray: You now know that fleas often come from the garden, so treating the yard is an essential part of the process.
-Pet owners recommend the Adams yard spray.
+Pet owners recommend the Adams yard spray on Amazon.

 House Spray: Use only products that won’t harm your pets.
-For instance, Vet’s Best has a natural formula and won’t put your animal at risk.
+For instance, Vet’s Best on Amazon has a natural formula and won’t put your animal at risk.

 Vacuuming Is Your Friend